 You can find more information from here.

-To learn more about the university, your study options, entry requirements and application process, please contact our consultant in a country nearest to you.
+To learn more about the university, your study options, entry requirements and application process, please contact one of our consultants in a country nearest to you.

 Search and apply!